-At Walborsky & Bradley, PLLC, in Panama City, our attorneys often answer similar questions about medical malpractice claims during an initial consultation with clients.
+At Walborsky Bradley & Fleming, PLLC, in Pensacola, our attorneys often answer similar questions about medical malpractice claims during an initial consultation with clients.
 To help you in the pursuit of justice against the medical professional who caused your injury, we answered common questions below.

 When Should I Suspect Medical Malpractice?

 In some cases, a medical error may be obvious such as a mishandled procedure resulting in ongoing pain.
 In others, you may only begin to suspect medical malpractice after learning a medical provider failed to follow the accepted medical procedure.
 A free consultation with an experienced malpractice attorney can determine if malpractice occurred.